 Best free training video software

-Best software for employee onboarding & corporate training
+Best for employee onboarding and corporate training

 How to create a training video using software?